NEW DATE

 It can be easy to withdraw or collapse, when faced with difficulty.

 Join Ruth and Jess for another powerful collaboration – Jess from her Dharma lens, Ruth from her First Nations lens, both from their lived experience.
-To shake us open into connected and fresher ways of being and doing.
-Out of isolation - into an alive and responsive flow.

 About co-teacher Ruth Langford